wildtruc/winestarter/README.md

  - Winetricks (send with the git clone and updated)
  - cabextract ( for MS cabinet extraction, usualy by default in all distros)
  - rpm (for rpm2cpio helping extracting rpm package, usualy available in all distros repos)
+ - libnotify (for winestarter notification, usualy by default in all distros.
+Debian: add libnotify-bin )

  and obviously, Wine :)